The Unholy starring Jeffrey Dean Morgan is a lackluster horror film. And I’m being generous.

 Journalism: The Sleazy Trade

-I never read Herbert’s book, so I don’t know if he intended to write commentary regarding Deaf culture.
+I have never read Herbert’s book, so I don’t know if he intended to write commentary regarding Deaf culture.
 But what I do know is journalist Gerry Fenn (Morgan) was a character in the novel, too.
 The story served as a treatise for journalism, according to its Wikipedia article.